merliot/hub/README.md

 Merliot Hub is a private, non-centralized IoT device hub, written in [Go](go.dev) and [TinyGo](tinygo.org).

+Securely access your devices from anywhere on the Internet.
+No app required.

+## Install

+Install Merliot Hub on your computer, on the cloud, or both, using our Docker image.
+(If you don't have Docker, you can install the hub from source).

 * [Run on Docker](#run-on-docker)

 ## Run on Docker